 So, after all these experiments, am I going to continue to marinate my chicken and lamb in yogurt overnight?
 The answer is most certainly, “Yes!”

-Editors' Note: Nik Sharma's new book, The Flavor Equation: The Science of Great Cooking Explained in More Than 100 Essential Recipes, comes out in October 2020.
-You can pre-order it anywhere books are sold.
+This story was originally published in advance of Nik Sharma's book, The Flavor Equation: The Science of Great Cooking Explained in More Than 100 Essential Recipes, which was released in October 2020.
+You can order it anywhere books are sold.

 - Lamb Biryani With Saffron, Yogurt, and Caramelized Onions